 Reviewers come from a wide range of organizations, including universities, nonprofit advocacy and research organizations, and small businesses.
 Scientific Review Administrators (SRAs) from NIH's Center for Scientific Review select qualified reviewers and oversee the review process.
 Each reviewer is selected according to her or his relevant expertise and experience in the research

-After the application is submitted, the applicant will be notified of the following: (1) that NIH received the application, (2) to which Institute(s) it was assigned, and (3) the name of and contact information for the SRA assigned to oversee peer-review of the application.
+After the application is submitted, the applicant will be notified of the following: (1) that NIH received the application, (2) to which Institute(s) it was assigned, and (3) the name of and contact information for the Scientific Review Administrator (SRA) assigned to coordinate peer-review of the application.
 If the application is not assigned to NIA, applicants may contact the Office of Receipt and Referral in NIH's Center for Scientific Review to request reassignment to NIA.

-Small businesses who are most competitive for a Fast Track review are those that have strong pilot and/or preliminary data, a product or service prototype that needs further testing and development, and a strong Commercialization Plan and the capability to move quickly to realize their commercial aims/outcomes.
+Small businesses who are most competitive for a Fast Track review are those that have completed some or part of the development of the prototype product, compound or service (or have some or part of the necessary product-development data) that needs further testing and development (in the Phase II project), and a strong Commercialization Plan and the capability—including financial resources and/or third-party investment, to move quickly to realize commercial aims or outcomes.

 If my company is bought out by another small company, can I continue to be the Principal Investigator in Phase II of my project?